 How to Use Arbitrage Pricing Theory

-Writing the above equation is one thing, but implementing this model into the practical crypto scenario is another, and very complicated indeed.
-First of all there are unlimited numbers of factors that can be included or ignored while writing the equation.
+Writing the above equation is one thing, but implementing this model into a practical crypto scenario is another, and very complicated indeed.
+First of all, there are an unlimited number of factors that can be included or ignored while writing the equation.
 Not only is a sound knowledge of all such factors important, it is also mandatory to know which ones are of greater importance depending upon your end target and available resources.
-A very common feature that you would observe is that people hire expert online consultants, like say executium.com, to implement a great APT model.
+A very common feature that you would observe is that people hire expert online consultants like say executium.com to implement a great APT model.
 Executium.com not only specializes in implementing the APT as per the targets of the investor, it also makes timely suggestions on how to improve the portfolio for better profit making, depending upon the most updated market news and economics involved.

 Who Must Use the Arbitrage Pricing Theory

 There are no restrictions as to who can use this theory, but usually the problem with small investors is that they do not have the resources to hire some experts, and they do not have the expertise to do this on their own.
-So large investors get an advantage at this as they themselves also carry some knowledge, and they also have the means and usually hire experts like executium.com.
-However if we talk of the results, arbitrage pricing theory seems to help make the trade decisions quite seamlessly and more realistically.
-Investors who use this technique, feel more confident, and also feel that they are able to generate more profits out of the same investments, in the same time period compared to their counterparts who do not have access to APT at all.
+Large investors get an advantage at this as they themselves also carry some knowledge, and they also have the means and usually hire experts like executium.com.
+However, if we talk of the results, arbitrage pricing theory seems to help make trade decisions quite seamlessly and more realistically.
+Investors who use this technique feel more confident, and also feel that they are able to generate more profits out of the same investments, in the same time period compared to their counterparts who do not have access to APT at all.